open-contracting/standard/standard/docs/en/schema/merging.md

 * a compiled release, which expresses the current state of the contracting process, by showing only the most recent field values
 * a versioned release, which expresses all historical states of the contracting process, by showing all the field values over time

 **Merging** is the process of combining individual releases into a compiled or versioned release, described in more detail below.

-The versioned release makes it easy to see how field values have changed over time: for example, how contract values have been modified or how milestones have been re-scheduled during implementation.
+At a high level:

+* A compiled release is produced by taking only the most recent values of fields from releases in a given contracting process.
+* A versioned release is produced by taking all values of fields from releases in a given contracting process, copying metadata about the release from which they are taken, and putting them in chronological order.

 <div class="example hint" markdown=1>